To view course descriptions for all courses in a single subject:

 Course Level: Undergraduate/Graduate

-This course examines developments in and ways of thinking about security since the end of the bi-polar world order.
+Human and Global Security in the New World Order (3) This course examines developments in and ways of thinking about security since the end of the bi-polar world order.
 The course considers ways of thinking about security other than through the national security framework; works towards an understanding of non-military threats to human life, communities, societies, and cultures; examines the intersection of globalism and new forms of security provision; examines the impact of organized crime; assesses the scope and consequences of light weapons proliferation, especially for developing countries; and analyzes forms of involvement in wars.
-Usually offered every term.